 11. Bigger and Better

 In this activity, you divide your large groups into teams and give each team an invaluable object like a paperclip, pen, or office pin.
-The game’s purpose is for every team to try and convince the other team to exchange their object for more valuable items under a time limit.
+The game’s purpose is for every team to try to convince the other team to exchange their object for more valuable items under a time limit.
 The team that returns with the most valuable item wins.

 12. Word Association

 In word association, a large group is divided into smaller teams while sitting in a circle.
-Afterwards., each team is provided with one word.
-One person starts by saying the word and going around in a circle, and the next person says a different word closely associated with the previous word – until time elapses.
+Afterwards, each team is provided with one word.
+One person starts by saying the word and going around in a circle, and the next person says a different word closely associated with the previous word, until time elapses.

 13. Conferences